 Giraffe are relatively sensitive to ambient temperature changes.
-Depending on the individual, a darted giraffe may run hard, particularly if darted from a helicopter or a first dart was not fully deployed, and depending on the weather, may suffer from hyperthermia as a result.
+Depending on the individual, a darted giraffe may run hard (particularly if darted from a helicopter or a dose was not fully deployed), and depending on the weather, may suffer from hyperthermia as a result.
 As such, giraffe should not be darted in the heat of the day.
-Early morning or afternoon are the best times and ambient temperatures around 25°C. A cut off temperature for both the operation and animal should be decided beforehand and an animal whose body temperature exceeds 41°C must be cooled with water and/or released.
-Care must be taken if darting in the afternoon that there is sufficient daylight left to capture and transport the giraffe.
-Conversely, while immobilised, giraffe have been known to become hypothermic especially in cooler weather, although in a translocation setting with a rapid turnover, this scenario is unlikely.
+Early morning or afternoon are the best times with ambient temperatures around 20-27°C. A cut off temperature for both the operation and animal should be decided beforehand and any animal whose body temperature exceeds 41°C should be cooled with water and/or released.
+Care should be taken if darting in the afternoon that there is sufficient daylight left to capture and transport the giraffe before nightfall.
+Conversely, immobilised giraffe have been known to become hypothermic in cooler weather, although in a translocation setting with a rapid turnover, this scenario is unlikely.